 This too will pass.

-Those who consider it right that Ben was a close friend and follower of the old genius Roger Bacon (1214 - 1292), the friar who flourished in the 1200s in England and with much legendary material attributed to him after his death, must not overlook there is not a shred of evidence to the contrary yet -
+Those who consider it right that Ben was a close friend and follower of the old genius Roger Bacon (1214 - 1292), the friar who flourished in the 1200s in England and with much legendary material attributed to him after his death, had better not overlook there is not a shred of evidence to the contrary yet -

 Anecdotes . . . this endearing form of humour has given many people food for thought.
 Also, over the years the number of "prester tales" have increased a lot.
 You may say that Ben and his stories were created - and some of them later translated into many languages.

 Ben is often travelling far away from his little home town (Canterbury) on his little horse, and on many occasions he may be seen as a man of common sense and with a shrewd ability for reading human nature.
 He is a kind of son of the world and son of the beyond too.
 If he figures in rustic settings in a combined role of minister and local magistrate (a country master or judge), it is in his way of giving.